Lucite Embedments: The Questions You Should Really be Asking

 But is that really all that’s involved?

-What if, as in often the case, you also want to make sure that the label on the drug vial is included in the embedment.
+What if, as is often the case, you also want to make sure that the label on the drug vial is included in the embedment?
+After all, for you, this might be a crucial part of replicating the authentic look of the vial.

 So what if, during a test embedment, the print on the vial fades or disappears?
 Or it slips off the vial?